 Pinlock70 - clear.

+I may attempt to remove the visor, and the Pinlock to clean them, one day.
 The other feature that Shark Skwal has is the helmet has grooves for peple wearing spectacles!
 Sounds good for those that love their sunglasses vs the built in sunvisors.

 will try with my sunglasses so we know how it fits!